-The proposed extension is a located on the rear elevation and is of pitched roof construction with an overall height of 3.69 metres with 2 roof lights over.
-It will project 3.48 metres from the rear elevation of the dwelling and will be 5.5 metres in length.
+The proposed extension is a located on the rear elevation and is of pitched roof construction with an eaves height of 2.36 metres and an overall height of 3.68 metres with 2 roof lights over.
+It will project 3.8 metres from the rear elevation of the dwelling and will be 5.8 metres in length.

 The extension is located to the rear of the site which ensures that the extension remains subservient to the main dwelling.
 The extension will be relatively modest in scale and is considered to be appropriately located within the site which ensures that the proposed extension is not excessively prominent within the locality.

-The extension will be finished with white k rend and UPVC windows to match the existing property, and Marley or Redland roof tiles.
+The rear elevation contains a set of bifold doors from the kitchen/dining room out onto the parent property garden.
+The extension will be finished with white krend, Redland Cumbrian slate roof tiles, and UPVC windows and doors to match the existing property.
 These proposed materials are considered to be appropriate for their use.

-The front porch extension will project 2 metres from the front elevation and will be 2.3 metres wide.
+The front porch extension will project 1.83 metres from the front elevation and will be 2.3 metres wide which is the same footprint as the current polycarbonate roof lean to.

-The new front porch extension will be finished in roughcast render, Redland roof tiles and upvc windows and doors to match the existing.
+The new front porch extension will be finished in render, Marley ludlow roof tiles and upvc windows and doors to match the existing.